Modern glass and steel house by lake with dock and trees, showcasing contemporary architecture

 Frequently Asked Questions

-Key contemporary architecture characteristics include asymmetry, open floor plans, extensive glazing, unconventional geometry, sustainable systems, mixed materials, minimal ornamentation, and integration of indoor-outdoor spaces.
+Key contemporary architecture characteristics include asymmetry, open floor plans, extensive glazing, unconventional geometry, minimal detailing, indoor–outdoor integration, sustainable systems, and mixed material palettes.
+These are tendencies rather than requirements — contemporary architecture has no fixed feature list.

-Key features of contemporary houses include asymmetrical facades, minimal interior walls, extensive glazing, flat or low-sloped roofs, and sustainable systems.
-Contemporary architecture and design ensure that these elements work together harmoniously.
+Key features of contemporary houses include asymmetrical facades, minimal interior walls, extensive glazing, flat or low-sloped roofs, concealed baseboards and door frames, and sustainable systems.
+These elements work together to prioritise light, flow, and performance over ornament.

 Company Owner